roju/nb-question/readme.md

 #Question
-What is your favorite color?
+1. What is your favorite color?
+2. What is your shoe size?